-When you have built your list of keywords, sign up for Google Adwords.
+When you have built your list of keywords, sign up for Google Ads.
 You won’t need to create an ad campaign but you can use the account to access the Google Keyword Planner Tool which will show you how much traffic your keywords get and will also list other related keywords that may benefit your website.

 When you are ready to compile your final list of target keywords, you’ll need to consider which of the two following headers they fall under.